The Adventures of Rocky and Bullwinkle (film): Production

-The film entered development at Universal Pictures in 1992, originally with Danny DeVito and Meryl Streep considered to play the antagonists Boris Badenov and Natasha Fatale.
+The film entered development at Universal Pictures in 1992, originally with Danny DeVito and Meryl Streep considered to play the antagonists Boris Badenov and Natasha Fatale, respectively.
 However, the film encountered several lawsuits, production difficulties and concerns about whether the film would stay true to the original animated television series.
-The film was produced by Universal Pictures in association with Robert De Niro's production company TriBeca Productions.
+The film was produced by Universal in association with Robert De Niro's production company TriBeca Productions.

 In October 1998, it was announced that Monica Potter had been cast as the lead.
-Robert De Niro was also announced to be in negotiations for the role of Fearless Leader, with Des McAnuff set to direct from Kenny Lonergan's screenplay.
+De Niro was also announced to be in negotiations for the role of Fearless Leader, with Des McAnuff set to direct from Kenny Lonergan's screenplay.
 In November 1998, Jason Alexander was cast as Boris Badenov.
 In January 1999, Rene Russo was cast as Natasha Fatale.
 In February 1999, Potter dropped out from the lead role and was replaced by Piper Perabo.

+During the production of the film, Keith Scott was hired to provide on-set dialogue for Bullwinkle J. Moose and the Narrator to ensure precise comedic timing for the live-action actors.
+Following the production template set by Charles Fleischer in Who Framed Roger Rabbit, Scott worked on set for six months of principal photography while Industrial Light and Magic developed the CGI animation.
+He stated that he enjoyed working with De Niro, Alexander, Russo, and actors such as Jonathan Winters, Whoopi Goldberg, John Goodman and Billy Crystal.
+Although initially contracted for two months, the project became an 18-month assignment for Scott.
+His duties extended into post-production, where he recorded final voice-over tracks alongside original series voice actress June Foray (who voiced Rocky the Flying Squirrel), followed by a six-week promotional tour.

+During a Saturday rehearsal at the Four Seasons hotel with De Niro, Scott and Foray screened classic episodes of the television series.
+Scott expressed regret that the fictional anthem "Hail Pottsylvania" was missing from the script.
+De Niro subsequently requested the song's inclusion in the film, which altered the shooting schedule and increased the production budget.
+Despite the film's eventual box office failure, Scott expressed pride in the project's dedication to honoring Jay Ward's original cartoon style.
+Corey Burton provided the Narrator's voice for a read-along book and tape adaptation of the film.

 Visual effects and animation

 Both visual effects and animation services for the film were provided by Industrial Light and Magic.
 The animators took inspiration from Who Framed Roger Rabbit to help incorporate cartoon characters in a live-action setting.
-Director Des McAnuff wanted "to maintain the simplicity of the original characters".
+McAnuff wanted "to maintain the simplicity of the original characters".
 He also wanted Rocky and Bullwinkle to move three-dimensionally, to go with the three-dimensional real-world space that they occupy in most of the film.
 As a result, the animators adapted the characters into the modeling and movements of 3D animation but incorporated cel-shaded techniques to help maintain their cartoony overall rendering in their models.